Fun Factory (band): 1998–08: Solo projects and Fun Factory spin-offs

-2009–14: Return of Balca and comeback
+2009–19: Return of Balca and comeback with Back to the Factory

 In December 2009, a promotional single titled "Shut Up" was released, which marked the first song since 1995 where founding members Cottura and Tözün were involved.
 In 2013, three of four founding members, Tözün, Cottura and Browarczyk, reunited for performances.
 They were joined by new rapper Ski (Anthony Freeman) from New York City.
 They gave their first full concert, credited as 'The Originalz FF Members of Fun Factory', in Poland on October 26, 2013, where they also presented the new song "Hands Up (Give Me Your Heart)".
 In 2014, the group began performing as Fun Factory again.

-2015–present: Back to the Factory

 On August 7, 2015, the single "Let's Get Crunk" was released.
 On July 15, 2016, "Turn It Up" was released, followed by the group's third studio album, Back to the Factory, in August.
+Between 2017 and 2019, the group went on tour, mainly on 90s festivals in Germany, Finland, Hungary, Poland and Czechia.
+In 2019, Fun Factory released the collaborative single "Change" alongside Captain Jack.

+2020–23: Singles and brief Line-up change

+On August 28, 2020, Fun Factory released the promotional reggaeton single "Oh Yaah", followed by the single "Memories" on February 22th, 2021.
+The accompanying music video premiered in the same month.
+The song was originally planned to be their final single as the band announced all members were leaving the project and a cast for the new members was following.
+However Balja, Toni, Steve and Anthony still performed together under the alias "S.T.S.B. fka Fun Factory" possibly due to a name dispute.
+After over a year of inactivity, the producers of the Fun Factory and New Fun Factory projects have recruited two former members of the New Fun Factory pool, Douglas and DGS, alongside new singer Jasmin, to present Fun Factory.
+In July 2023, the group released the single, "Uh La La" (not to be confused with "Uh La La", a different song also released by the New Fun Factory members labeled as Fun Factory back in 2009).

+2024–present: Second Return and Singles

+In 2024, the original members returned to use the Fun Factory name and released a string of singles, "Come on, Eileen" on August 23, and "Balkan Power" on October 18, 2024 with accompanying music videos.
+On April 18, 2025, the band released a remix by NATYS for their early hit "Close To You".